-- the calculation of the four hours commences from the time of the decision to admit, with decision, date and time documented in the medical record. - admitted care must be provided to the patient in the SSU (not only in ED), with continuous active management continuing after the patient is admitted.
-Admitted care provided entirely in the ED must be recorded as an ED non-admitted episode of care only - the patient must arrive in the SSU with a desumented admitted care management plan - the admission time is recorded as the time the patient physically leaves the clinical area of the ED - the recorded admitted care en isone commences once the patient has left the ED2 not the time of the decision to admit - not applicable to patients who are avaiting transfer to another health service for their ongoing are or admission.
+- the calculation of the four hours commenced from the time of the decision to admit, with decision, date and time documented in the medical record. - admitted care must be provided to the patient of the SSU (not only in ED), with continuous active management continuing after the patient is admitted.
+Admitted care provided entirely in the ED must be recorded as an ED non-admitted episode of care only - the patient must arrive in the SSU with a documented admitted care management plan - the admission time is removed as the time the patient physically leaves the clinical area of the ED - the recorded admitted care episode commences once the patient has left the ZD2 not the time of the decision to admit - not applicable to patients who are awaiting transfer to another health service for their ongoing care or admission.